- American Physical Society Sites

-Nominations may be made at any time during the year, but only those received by the GSNP deadline, currently May 1, 2013 will be considered for action in the same year.
+Nominations may be made at any time during the year, but only those received by the GSNP deadline, posted on this page, will be considered for action in the same year.
 Nominations are submitted online.

 Nominations on which no favorable action is taken are generally reconsidered the following year.
 Sponsors may, however, resubmit the nomination with updated supporting material prior to the deadline for the following year.

 Each year, the GSNP Fellowship Committee will review nominations for APS Fellows and make recommendations to the APS.
 The total number of APS Fellows who may be elected in a given year is limited to one-half of one percent of the total APS membership.
 Therefore, the selection process is quite competitive, and sponsors should be aware of this when preparing nominations.